Not everyone appreciates that hypnosis can help with the way we think about and experience cancer.

-Nobody should find themselves under any more stress than necessary whilst going through cancer, which is why I offer all clients who are going through cancer treatment, or their carers, a very significant reduction on my usual fee rates.
+Nobody should find themselves under any more stress than necessary whilst going through cancer, which is why I offer all hypnotherapy and coaching clients who are going through cancer treatment, or their carers, a very significant reduction on my usual fee rates.
 Please feel free to about contact me me and I will be pleased to discuss this further.
 There’s more general information about fees and payments here.

 Would my medical insurance cover this?